astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 - Import necessary libraries, including RidgeCV from scikit-learn for ridge regression, numpy for numerical operations, dump from joblib for serialization, and S3FileSystem from s3fs for interacting with an S3-compatible object storage system.

-- An instance of S3FileSystem is created, specifying the access key, secret key, and the endpoint URL of the S3-compatible storage system.
+- Create an instance of S3FileSystem by specifying the access key, secret key, and the endpoint URL of the S3-compatible storage system.

 - The target variable is defined as 'MedHouseVal', which represents the column to be predicted.